simonmichael/hledger_site/hledger-terminology.md

 * There are possible hledger transaction options that are not included, due mostly to reasons of space and readability

 ![hledger complicated transaction with names of parts](https://github.com/RobertNielsen1/hledger/blob/master/hledger%20complicated%20transaction%20%26%20terms.png)

+For more information concerning hledger transaction terminology and parts, see http://hledger.org/journal.html.